matwilso/matwilso.github.io/_posts/robot-future.md

 don't see quite how yet.

 Autoregressive and/or combined latent variable model seem a pretty promising path forward.
-Likelihood models are provably mode covering (better than e.g., GANs), and many recent top results use autoregressive models.
+Likelihood models are better at mode covering (than e.g., GANs), and many recent top results use autoregressive models.
 They can be expensive to sample,  but the samples are damn good.
-And the sequential nature may fit quite well with the structure of world modeling, where you get actions at every step as well. ¯\\\_(ツ)_/¯
+And the sequential nature of autoregressive models fits pretty well with the structure of world modeling, where you get actions at every step as well. ¯\\\_(ツ)_/¯

 But perhaps world modeling is different enough from past tasks where these have shined, and that something else works much better.

-This question is pretty wide open.
+This question is pretty wide open, from what I understand with my limited knowledge.

 <div class="faq">What else is going to matter in the future?</div>
 I focused on predictive modeling here, but that is only one aspect of the problem.
 Over time, I might develop this post more to cover the other aspects.
 But to start, this is what I focus on because I've been thinking a lot about it.

-it's likely that learning from humans and human demos will matter. and maybe you can use the model to help ground the information you get. and reduce the amount of feedback and guiding you need.
+It's likely that learning from humans and human demos will matter.
+And maybe you can use the model to help ground the information you get.
+And reduce the amount of feedback and guiding you need.

-i somewhat doubt teleoperation becoming big. it is a lot of the fuel for telsa autonomy, but that's because it makes sense to drive a car before it's autonomous. it makes less sense to teleop a humanoid robot before it's autonomous. it seems cheaper and easier to hire manual labor than to teleop an unreliable robot from somewhere else. unless we get really good cheap hardware and then telepresence from developing countries or something becomes economically viable, i think the tesla / karpathy short story route is not going to be a main driving force in humanoid robotics
+I somewhat doubt teleoperation becomes big.
+It is a lot of the fuel for Telsa autonomy, but that's because it makes sense to drive a car before it's autonomous.
+It makes less sense to teleop a humanoid robot before it's autonomous.
+It seems cheaper and easier to hire manual labor than to teleop an unreliable robot from somewhere else.
+Unless we get really good cheap hardware and then telepresence from developing countries or something becomes economically viable, I think the Tesla / Karpathy short story route is not going to be a main driving force in humanoid robotics

 <div class="faq">Data curation?</div>
 Data curation will be important.
 Just like it really is for SL.
 In USL, it will be as well.
 You don’t have to be as strict.
 But you will want to curate the dataset to make sure it is